WeblateOrg/weblate/docs/admin/auth.rst

 :ref:`privileges`) can also manage users in projects with access control enabled on the project page.

+The user management is available in :guilabel:`Tools` menu of a project:

 .. image:: ../images/manage-users.png

 .. seealso:: :ref:`acl`